JWST and ALMA Multiple-Line Study in and around a Galaxy at $z=8.496$: Optical to FIR Line Ratios and the Onset of an Outflow Promoting Ionizing Photon Escape: Observations Data Processing

-For NIRSpec, there are several studies applying the latest reduction and calibration (Heintz et al. submitted; Nakajima et al. in prep.), compared to previous studies \citep[e.g.,][]{schaerer2022, curti2022, trump2022, brinchmann2022, arellano2022}.
-In our paper, we use results from Nakajima et al. (in prep.) due to requirements of specific parameter sets for the photoionization model analysis in Section \ref{sec:oiii-cii_ratio} that are self-consistently derived in Nakajima et al. (in prep.).
-We confirm that the measurements and the derived physical parameters are generally consistent with the previous studies within the errors \citep[e.g.,][]{schaerer2022, curti2022, trump2022, brinchmann2022, arellano2022} as well as the similarly latest calibration and reduction efforts presented in Heintz et al. (submitted).
+For NIRSpec, there are several studies applying the latest reduction and calibration (\citealt{heintz2022c}; \citealt{nakajima2023}), compared to previous studies \citep[e.g.,][]{schaerer2022, curti2022, trump2022, brinchmann2022, arellano2022}.
+In our paper, we use results from \cite{nakajima2023} due to requirements of specific parameter sets for the photoionization model analysis in Section \ref{sec:oiii-cii_ratio} that are self-consistently derived in \cite{nakajima2023}.
+We confirm that the measurements and the derived physical parameters are generally consistent with the previous studies within the errors \citep[e.g.,][]{schaerer2022, curti2022, trump2022, brinchmann2022, arellano2022} as well as the similarly latest calibration and reduction efforts presented in \cite{heintz2022c}.
 Briefly, the NIRSpec 1D spectra are re-created by using four of the six exposures after removing one with no signal and another with a noisy 2D spectrum around H$\gamma$+\oiii$\lambda 4363$.
 Some improvements are also implemented, including the background residual subtractions, hot pixel removals, optimal 1D extractions, as well as flux calibrations by referring to the standard star observations taken during commissioning.
-Using the improved NIRSpec spectrum, Nakajima et al. confirm the rest-frame UV and optical emission line detection at $z=8.496$ from \targ, including \oiii$\lambda5007$, \oiii$\lambda4363$, H$\beta$, H$\gamma$, H$\delta$, and \ciii$\lambda\lambda1907,1909$, and evaluate their relative line fluxes after applying a slit-loss correction\footnote{ The slit-loss is corrected by convolving and integrating the 1D spectrum with the filter response of F444W to match it with the total magnitude of the NIRCam photometry, which is derived with a $0\farcs3$-diameter circular aperture and the corresponding aperture correction. }.
+Using the improved NIRSpec spectrum, Nakajima et al. confirm the rest-frame UV and optical emission line detection at $z=8.496$ from \targ, including \oiii$\lambda5007,4959$, \oiii$\lambda4363$, H$\beta$, H$\gamma$, H$\delta$, and \ciii$\lambda\lambda1907,1909$, and evaluate their relative line fluxes after applying a slit-loss correction\footnote{ The slit-loss is corrected by convolving and integrating the 1D spectrum with the filter response of F444W to match it with the total magnitude of the NIRCam photometry, which is derived with a $0\farcs3$-diameter circular aperture and the corresponding aperture correction. }.
 On the other hand, Nakajima et al. find that the \oii3727 doublet is not clearly detected in every nod and visit, and they place a conservative 3$\sigma$ upper limit, which provides a lower limit for the ionization parameter $\log$(U)$>-2.27$ based on \cite{kewley2002}.
-The electron temperature and the gas-phase oxygen abundance are estimated to be $T_{\rm [OIII]}=(2.08\pm0.34)\times10^{4}$~K and 12+$\log$(O/H) = $7.26\pm0.18$ (equal to $0.04\pm0.02\,Z_{\odot}$ by assuming the solar metallicity of 12+$\log$(O/H)=8.69) via the direct $T_{\rm e}$ method \citep[e.g.,][]{pilyugin2012} by assuming a negligible contribution from O$^{+}$/H$^{+}$ ($<0.05$\,dex at $3\sigma$; Nakajima et al. in prep.).
-The lower and upper boundaries of the C/O abundance are also estimated to be $\log$(C/O) = $[-0.52:-0.24]$ (Isobe et al. in prep.).
+The electron temperature and the gas-phase oxygen abundance are estimated to be $T_{\rm [OIII]}=(2.08\pm0.34)\times10^{4}$~K and 12+$\log$(O/H) = $7.26\pm0.18$ (equal to $0.04\pm0.02\,Z_{\odot}$ by assuming the solar metallicity of 12+$\log$(O/H)=8.69) via the direct $T_{\rm e}$ method \citep[e.g.,][]{pilyugin2012} by assuming a negligible contribution from O$^{+}$/H$^{+}$ ($<0.05$\,dex at $3\sigma$; \citealt{nakajima2023}).
+The lower and upper boundaries of the C/O abundance are also estimated to be $\log$(C/O) = $[-0.52:-0.24]$ \citep{isobe2023b}.
 These physical parameters are derived including the dust correction based on the best-fit $E(B-V)$ value in this paper (Section \ref{sec:full_sed}).